hailspuds/LearningSwift/README.md

 Um... nothing.
 Unless you like random Xcode projects.

+There is a [gallery of projects](../Gallery) you could have a look at.

 The most useful thing will likely be the resources section below.

 I'll try to keep a list as I go.
 I do document them in my commits (and sometimes code) but probably easier if I keep them in the README too :)